UBC-MDS/Poisonous_Mushroom_Predictor/README.md

 ## About

 The purpose of this project is to create a model that can be used to identify poisonous mushrooms with a greater degree of accuracy than human intuition.

-In this project, we first randomly splitted the raw data file into a train dataset(80%) and a test dataset(20%), after performing tabular and visual exploratory analysis on the train dataset, we dropped one feature that only has one class and dealt with missing values in the model fitting process.
-We obtained baseline predictions from fitting Dummy classifiers on training data.
-We also ran Logistic Regression.
-We interpreted certain evaluation matrices such as Confusion matrix with cross-validation, Precision, Recall, and f1 score.
-Eventually, after tuning the model with cross validation, we reached a decision on the model we used.
-We also checked class imbalance and sample size issues as the sanity check.
+We selected our model through a combination of exploratory data analysis on our data set and a comparison of cross-validation training scores between several candidate models.
+Once our model was selected we applied standard optimization and tuning processes before assessing its performance on out test data.
+Our chosen scoring metrics indicate that this model performs extremely well on test data.
+While these results are encouraging, we feel that it would be beneficial to do a second pass of this project in the future in order to apply more rigorous optimization tools, calibrate for type I errors, and examine possible sources of overfitting.

 Our project summary workflow is shown here: